 We seek to develop young people who are equipped to live happy and fulfilling lives in a rapidly changing world.
 We work to ensure that students are adaptable and fully prepared for the next stage in their education, ready to make positive contributions as responsible citizens within our society.

 At the heart of our curriculum is a strong focus on core subjects that provide a foundation for success in all learning.
 As students progress through school, there are increasing opportunities for flexibility and choice.
-Departments often work collaboratively to enhance the curriculum experience for students (eg history and languages).
+Curriculum Areas often work collaboratively across the faculty system to enhance the curriculum experience for students (e.g. mathematics and business).

 All students follow a common curriculum in Years 7 to 9, providing full coverage of the National Curriculum.
-Students have lessons in maths, English, science, design technology, computing, history, geography, music, art, drama, physical education, a modern foreign language and religious education.
-A second modern foreign language can be taken from Year 9.
+Students have lessons in maths, English, science, design technology, computing, history, geography, music, art, drama, physical education, a modern foreign language, personal development and religious education.
+A second modern foreign language is taken from Year 8 and a Skills lesson is also introduced in Year 8.

 We retain a strong commitment to our creative subjects.
 Drama, art and music lessons provide students with a range of experiences that extend their knowledge, develop understanding and build self–esteem.
 We are locally renowned for the quality of our musicals, dramatic productions and concerts.

-Literacy and numeracy are promoted across the curriculum to enable students to communicate fluently and be able to apply lifelong, transferable skills across all areas of learning.
+Literacy is promoted across the curriculum to enable students to communicate fluently and be able to apply lifelong, transferable skills across all areas of learning.
 Peer mentoring schemes are used frequently to support students with their reading to enable them to fully access the school curriculum.

 In Years 10 and 11, the number of compulsory courses is reduced and choice is expanded with a wide range of options.
-In addition to a common core of academic subjects, we offer a number of vocational qualifications, including courses in business and construction.
+In addition to a common core of academic subjects, we offer a number of vocational qualifications, including courses in health and social care and construction.

-Students follow a programme of personal, social and health education (PSHE) through form time and ‘extraction’ lessons.
+Students follow a programme of personal, social and health education (PSHE) through personal development lessons and ‘extraction’ lessons.
 Units of work focus on areas including relationships and sex education, careers and healthy lifestyles.
-Teaching towards accredited GCSE courses begins in science and maths in Year 9, but these are not examined until the end of Year 11.
+Teaching towards accredited GCSE courses begins in some subjects in Year 9, but these are not examined until the end of Year 11.

 We view students’ social, moral, spiritual and cultural education as essential to their development as young people.
-A range of curriculum areas contribute to this programme, alongside specialist provision within citizenship and Religious Education lessons, as well as through PSHE.
+A range of curriculum areas contribute to this programme, alongside specialist provision within citizenship and Religious Education lessons, as well as through Personal Development.

 British values are promoted across our school, including democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 We provide a dedicated programme of specialised events and opportunities across all year groups.
 Across the whole school, our tutor periods and assemblies provide time for independent reading and discussion of topical issues.